 Judgment for Employee Injured at Work

-Jury Verdict against Insurer for Uninsured Motorist Accident
+Jury Verdict for Uninsured Motorist Coverage

 In November of 2009 Terran was hit by a driver who did not stop , causing him to hit another car that was parked.
 The collision caused Terran to suffer injuries to his back and shoulder that caused him significant pain.
 He continued to have back problems for years following the accident, and a doctor testified that Terran’s injuries would be lifelong.
 Tim took the case to trial against Safeco Insurance Company of Illinois and a St. Louis jury awarded Terran $100,000.
 Terran’s case included several complicated issues and Tim filed successful motions that were pivotal to the case.

-Man Receives $750,000 Settlement for Hit and Run by Drunk Driver
+Judgment for Hit and Run by Drunk Driver

 Verdict for patient in claim for perforated bowel